Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025

 Q&A

-Do you have a question about the Te Tapunui Queenstown Hill Reserve Forestry Management Plan?
+Do you have a question about the Te Tapunui Queenstown Hill Reserve Restoration Management Plan?
 Ask it here and we'll get it answered as soon as possible.

 All questions and answers will be published here for everyone to see.